UnclaimedBloom6/RandomStuff/README.md

 Use /zeropingetherwarp or /zpew to show the available commands for the module.

+# Left Click Etherwarp
+When left clicking with an item with etherwarp on it, will automatically sneak and then right click.
+Goes well with ZeroPingEtherwarp.

 ## How it works
 Normally when you etherwarp, you send a use item packet, the server does a raycast to find the block to put you on, and then sends you an S08PacketPlayerPosLook packet to tell your client where you should be teleported to.
 In response, you send a C06PacketPlayerPosLook packet to confirm the teleport and sync back with the server.